I was on the Register of Instructors – what does the new scheme mean for me?

 Yes of course!
 We would be delighted to welcome you onto the new package.
 We will pro rata and credit your current membership to your Accredited Professional Coach membership.
-If you have taken a BHS Safeguarding or BHS First Aid Course in the last twelve months, these costs will also be credited to your new membership.
-Please call the team on 02476 840565 today and we will be able to transfer you to an Accredited Professional Coach.
+If you have taken a BHS Safeguarding or BHS First Aid Course in the last 12 months, these costs will also be credited to your new membership.

 What are the new costs?

 All Accredited Professional Coaches must hold up-to-date safeguarding certificates, first aid certificates, be DBS checked, and be a Gold member of the BHS.
 These costs (excluding the criminal record check), which were traditionally something a registered instructor would need to pay to be on the register, have now been incorporated into the annual cost for an Accredited Professional Coach to ensure transparency on costs.